CodeYourFuture/syllabus-archive/html-css/lesson1.md

 ![What makes a web page](assets/webpage-parts.png)

-** Separation of Concerns: ** In computer science, separation of concerns (SoC) is a design principle for separating a computer program into distinct sections, such that each section addresses a separate concern.
+**Separation of Concerns:** In computer science, separation of concerns (SoC) is a design principle for separating a computer program into distinct sections, such that each section addresses a separate concern.
 (Wikipedia)

 > **Principles** - During the course, we will highlight principles that apply to the specific topic but also to Computer Science and Programming in general.
 It is important to understand these principles, terms and apply them to your thinking in general.

 ## Code Walkthrough

-During Today's class, we will take this partially built site in the first image and gradually transform to the one in the second image.
+In today's class, we will begin adapting styles on this example website.
+We'll review some of the HTML/CSS basics you already encountered during your application process and learn some new techniques.
+By the end of the third lesson, we will have worked together to improve the example site on the left so that it looks like the screenshot on the right.

 <a href="assets/screenshot-start.png" target="blank">
   <img src="assets/screenshot-start.png" style="border: 1px solid #bababa; width: 48%; max-height: 293px">